 My love for cast iron skillets is legendary.
 Cornbread made in said skillet?
 Another longtime love affair.
 And a so-bad-it’s-good rhyme, pun, or alliterative alchemy?
 One more thing I can’t resist.
 And that’s basically my recipe for millet skillet cornbread right there.

 Need I elaborate?
 It’s a universal truth that everything tastes better when cooked in a cast iron pan, and cornbread is one of the foremost examples of food elevated by this humble vessel.
 You just can’t get those crispy edges, browned by the heat of sizzling bacon drippings, any other way.

-(My dearly departed whalecat Harry was not so particular: he once ate the entire soft and springy middle out of a pan of jalapeno-laced cornbread I left to cool on the counter overnight, leaving the edges behind.
-A gesture of goodwill toward his too-trusting catmom, who learned a valuable lesson about barricading baked goods in that moment?
-We’ll never know.)
+(My dearly departed whalecat Harry was not so particular: he once ate the entire soft and springy middle out of a pan of jalapeño-laced cornbread that I stupidly left cooling on a rack, leaving the edges behind.)

 So you’ve got undeniably perfect crispy edges, fragrant with savory bacon fat, balanced against the moist and tender crumb brought to you by the goodness of buttermilk.
 What could possibly make this more satisfying?
 Bring the crunch of millet to this equation and you’re in for a triple treat.